Manolita Piña: Biography

+Manolita had met Torres in 1905 when he gave drawing classes, initially to her sister, at their home.
+Much later, during an interview with María Esther Gilio in 1984, she joked that she stopped painting so that she would not become a better painter than her husband.
+She felt that although she had stopped painting herself, that her opinion on art was always welcome.

+After her husband's death in 1949, Manolita wanted to create a museum to preserve and promote his art.
+This would lead to the inauguration of the Torres García Museum (Museo Torres García) in 1953.

 She died at the age of 111 on June 11, 1994, being the oldest person in Uruguay at the time of her death.

 Legacy

-In 1951, Piña Torres created a group in Montevideo, called MAOTIMA (standing for the names of the participants, Manolita, Otilia, Iphigenia and Maria Angelica) which was dedicated to working on embroidered tapestries.
+In 1951, Piña Torres created a group in Montevideo, called MAOTIMA (standing for the names of the participants, Manolita, Otilia, Iphigenia, and Maria Angelica) which was dedicated to working on embroidered tapestries.

-Piňa Torres was a tireless collector of her husband's work and later helped promote much of his formerly unseen art.
-She also inventoried his work, a list of over 350 pieces of art.
-Piña Torres felt that after her husband's death, she should ensure his legacy and therefore created a museum dedicated to her husband's art and legacy which she accomplished at age 106.
-Piña Torres set up the foundation to support the Museo Torres Garcia and helped found the museum which was initially opened on 29 July 1953.
+Piña Torres felt that after her husband's death in 1949, she should ensure his legacy and therefore created a museum dedicated to her husband's art and legacy, which she accomplished at age 106.
+Piña Torres set up the foundation to support the Museo Torres Garcia and helped found the museum, which was initially opened on 29 July 1953.
 The museum went through a long, difficult history until the government of Uruguay stabilized and the museum was inaugurated in its current form in 1986.
 Piña Torres was credited for the enthusiasm and strength of her work towards the museum's creation.
-In addition to creating the foundation and the museum, she also set up an archive to document his life's work.

 She was often a subject of portraiture for her husband and the subject of others' paintings, as well, including work by artist Rafael Barradas.

 She was posthumously honored in 2000 by the Cultural Center Foundation, Caixa Terrassa.